Debt Camel

 You want to borrow more to extend the house / new kitchen

 When your mortgage fix ends is the best time to look at this, but it may be harder than you expect.
 Many lenders will insist you have at least 15% or 20% in the property after the remortgage.
-And it may mean paying a higher interest rate on your whole mortgage.
+And as mortgage rates have gone up, you will already be paying more for your current mortgage.
 Go through a broker, not direct to a lender.

 You want to borrow more to repay some expensive debt